Iowa Hawkeyes football: National championships

 Iowa has been selected national champion five times by NCAA-designated major selectors, in 1921, 1922, 1956, 1958, and 1960.
-Iowa claims all five championships.
+Iowa claims national championships for all five seasons.

-Iowa finished the 1958 regular season ranked No. 2 in the polls and won the 1959 Rose Bowl convincingly, 38–12, setting or tying six Rose Bowl records.
-The major wire-services (AP Poll and Coaches Poll) had named Louisiana State as national champions at the end of the regular season.
-The Football Writers Association of America (FWAA) awarded the Grantland Rice Trophy and their national championship to Iowa after the bowl games were played.
+Iowa finished the 1958 regular season with a 7–1–1 record and a No. 2 ranking in the major wire-service polls—the AP Poll and the Coaches' Poll—and won the 1959 Rose Bowl convincingly over No. 16 and 7–3 California, 38–12, setting or tying six Rose Bowl records.
+The AP and Coaches' Polls had named 10–0 Louisiana State as national champions as well as 37 other selectors The Football Writers Association of America (FWAA) awarded the Grantland Rice Trophy and their national championship to Iowa after the bowl games were played.
+Auburn 9-0-1 was named national champions by the Montgomery Full Season Championship after the bowls were played.

 Iowa has never finished a season ranked No. 1 in either the AP or Coaches' Poll.

 Conference championships

-Iowa has won 13 conference championships in school history, eight shared and five outright, winning 12 with the Big Ten or its predecessors the Big Nine or Western Conference, and one with the WIUFA.
+Iowa has won 13 conference championships in school history, eight shared and five outright, winning 11 with the Big Ten and 2 in other conferences.